 - Ziebach County (old) was created in 1877 from Pennington County, it was abolished in 1898 and became part of Pennington County

-South Dakota Counties with Burned Courthouses
+List of South Dakota Counties with Burned Courthouses

 The damage to South Dakota courthouses significantly has a impact on genealogists in each and every way.
 Not only are these kinds of historic buildings ripped from our lifetimes, so are the files they housed: marriage, wills, probate, land records, among others.
 Once destroyed they’re lost forever.
 Even though they have been put on mircofilm, computers and film burn as well.
 The most sad side of this is the reason why almost all of our courthouses are destroyed at the hands of arsonist.
 Although, not all the records were damaged or lost.
 Numerous South Dakota counties have endured a loss of records due to courthouse fires, floods, and theft.